 Olivine and pyroxene in Boriskino are essentially Fe-free, occurring as forsterite and enstatite.
 According to Ohnishi and Kazushige (2003), enstatite has been aqueously altered to serpentine by relatively low-pH fluids enriched in Fe and depleted in Na and Si (smectite is produced at higher pH values and higher Na contents as occurs in the CV group).
 Iron is present mainly within the serpentine-like phyllosilicates, with a minor amount present in magnetite.
 It is thought that magnetite was produced by the oxidation of FeS during low-temperature aqueous alteration processes, although some could have a nebular origin (Hyman and Rowe, 1983).
 Since Boriskino has one of the lowest magnetite contents of any CM chondrite, it probably experienced a relatively moderate degree of parent body alteration.

-Fujiya et al. (2016), Verdier-Paoletti et al. (2017), and Vacher et al. (2018) have all conducted O- and C-isotope analyses on Ca-carbonates in the CM2 chondrites Nogoyo and/or Boriskino.
+Fujiya et al. (2016), Verdier-Paoletti et al. (2017), and Vacher et al. (2018) have conducted O- and C-isotope analyses on Ca-carbonates in the CM2 chondrites Nogoyo and/or Boriskino.
 It was ascertained that low-temperature (~110°C) aqueous alteration processes occurred over an extended time period and precipitated Ca-carbonates of two different types: an earlier Type 1a population consisting of 16O-poor calcite grains, and a more altered Type 2a population consisting of 16O-rich calcite grains derived from an 16O-rich fluid (see top diagram below).
-Vacher et al. (2018) determined that the Type 2a calcite grains in Boriskino are are variably enriched in 13C.
-It is considered likely that Type 2a calcite experienced an ~1550% loss of 13C-poor carbon dissolved in CH4, perhaps associated with an impact event, which has resulted in the C-isotopic range observed in Boriskino calcites (see bottom diagram below).
+Vacher et al. (2018) determined that the Type 2a calcite grains in Boriskino are variably enriched in 13C.
+It is considered likely that the parent fluid of the Type 2a calcite grains experienced a ~1550% loss of 13C-poor carbon through its dissolution in methane and subsequent degassing, perhaps during an impact event.
+This resulted in the wide C-isotope range observed in the Boriskino calcites (see bottom diagram below).

 O-isotopic values of Type 1 and 2 calcite grains in CM2 Nogoyo